 A large part of marketing your small business is trial and error.
 And as the process goes, mistakes are often unavoidable.
 The important thing is to spot and get rid of them as soon as possible to not sabotage your marketing any further.

-Over the years, it became clear that there are marketing mistakes that are more common than others, particularly among small business owners.
-So have a look at these 10 typical marketing mistakes that can sabotage your marketing and make sure to avoid them!
+Over the years, it has become clear that some marketing mistakes happen more often than others, particularly among small business owners.
+So have a look at these 10 common marketing mistakes that can sabotage your marketing and learn how to avoid them!

 Learn from your mistakes